ProfessorOffice: HSSB 3032Office Hours: Spring 2018: By appointment, easiest Monday, Wednesday, and ThursdayEmail

 - Pitfalls of Scholarship: Lessons from Islamic Studies, Palgrave Macmillan, New York, 2016.
 On Maydan AAR Lecture on University/Islamic studies

 - The Fatigue of the Shari’a, Palgrave Macmillan, New York, 2012.
 Download podcast of New Books Network Interview about book.
 Arabic translation (Arab Network for Research and Translation, Beirut, 2017).
 TV Interviews about translation (2018): 1 2 3

 - Islam, Modernity, Violence, and Everyday Life, Palgrave Macmillan, New York, 2009.

-- Structural Interrelations of Theory and Practice in Islamic Law: A Study of Six Works of Islamic Jurisprudence, Brill, Leiden, 2006.
+- Structural Interrelations of Theory and Practice in Islamic Law: A Study of Six Works of Islamic Jurisprudence, Brill, Leiden (the Netherlands), 2006.

 - Isti’naf al-Ahkam al-Qada’iyya wa Naqduha fi al-Tashri’ al-Islami (Review of Court Decisions in Islamic Law) (Cairo, 1997).
 UCSB library record.
 Harvard library record.
 UCLA library record.